Legends-of-Role-Play/assets-issue-tracker/bug_report.md

 Write /info whilst ingame and provide the information you're given.

 **Server:**
 What server/community are you from?
-Main, India, Bangladesh, etc.
+Main, Public

 **Notes:**
 For anything else noteworthy.